Martin Carney: Early life

-Born in Bundoran, County Donegal, although he was raised in Ballyshannon, Carney was educated at St Eunan's College, Letterkenny, played Gaelic football for the school team, and is the older brother of former college president Michael Carney.
-He is one of three footballers from the twentieth century to have played for the Donegal county football team while still attending the college; the others are Seamus Hoare and Paul McGettigan.
-Another brother, Dermot, was principal at St Ciaran's Community School in Kells and lives in nearby Athboy; Martin Carney is a nephew of Jackie Carney.
+Carney was born in Bundoran, County Donegal, and grew up in Ballyshannon, He was educated at St Eunan's College, Letterkenny, where he played Gaelic football for the school team.
+He is the older brother of former college president Michael Carney.
+He is one of three 20th century footballers to play for the Donegal county football team while still attending the college; the others were Seamus Hoare and Paul McGettigan.

+Another brother, Dermot, was principal at St Ciaran's Community School in Kells.
+Carney is a nephew of Jackie Carney.

 Sporting career

 Carney is a former inter-county footballer for Donegal and Mayo.

 In 2002 and 2003, he was one of the selection team for the Coca-Cola International Rules Series.

-Carney emerged as favourite to take over from John Maughan as manager of the Mayo senior football side but quickly ruled himself out of contention.
+Carney was at one time the favourite to take over from John Maughan as manager of the Mayo senior football side, but quickly ruled himself out of contention.
 John O'Mahony became manager, with Carney acting as a statistician and video analyst.

-He has experience of management with Mayo in the past, taking the U21 football side to two All-Ireland finals in 1994 and 1995, both which they failed to win, as the minors did in 1991 also.
+He previously managed Mayo's U21 football side, taking them to two All-Ireland finals in 1994 and 1995, both which they failed to win, as the minors did in 1991 also.

 In May 2012, the Irish Independent named him in its selection of Donegal's "greatest team" spanning the previous 50 years.